-- 8. (5 points) The SPICE model can by refined by accounting for the finite output conductance of the device.
-From the forward output characteristics, extract the SPICE parameter VA.
+- 8. (5 points) The model can by refined by accounting for the finite output conductance of the device.
+From the forward output characteristics, extract the Early voltage V_A .
 Refer to Appendix A for the definition and role of this parameter. - 9.
-(5 points) Replay the common-emitter output characteristics of the device in the forward regime using the SPICE model set that incorporates VA (see Appendix A).
+(5 points) Replay the common-emitter output characteristics of the device in the forward regime using the model set that incorporates V_A (Equations 4-6 in Appendix A).
 Turn in this graph (graph 11).